- “Male menopause” is also called andropause. It describes a drop in testosterone levels that many men experience when they get older.

 - erectile dysfunction

 - reduced libido

-Rare side effects include swollen or tender breasts, decreased testicle size, loss of body hair, and hot flashes.
-Low levels of testosterone associated with male menopause have also been linked to osteoporosis, a condition where bones become weak and brittle.
-These atypical symptoms, caused by reduced levels of testosterone, typically affect men at the same age when women enter menopause.
+You may also experience swollen or tender breasts, decreased testicle size, loss of body hair, or hot flashes.
+Low levels of testosterone associated with male menopause have also been linked to osteoporosis.
+This is a condition where your bones become weak and brittle.
+These are rare symptoms.
+They typically affect men at the same age as women entering menopause.

-Unless male menopause is causing you severe hardship or disrupting your life, you’ll probably go through the lowered testosterone period without treatment and chalk it up to the aging process.
-The biggest hurdle in treating male menopause is talking to your doctor about your symptoms, as most men are often too intimidated or shy to discuss sexual-related topics.
+Unless male menopause is causing you severe hardship or disrupting your life, you’ll probably manage your symptoms without treatment.
+The biggest hurdle in treating male menopause may be talking to your doctor about your symptoms.
+Many men are too intimidated or shy to discuss sexual topics with their doctors.

-These health tips benefit all men, but those experiencing symptoms of male menopause could see a dramatic change in their overall health.
+These lifestyle habits can benefit all men.
+After adopting these habits, men who are experiencing symptoms of male menopause may see a dramatic change in their overall health.

-Hormone replacement therapy is another treatment option, but it’s very controversial.
-Like performance-enhancing steroids, synthetic testosterone can have damaging side effects, including the potential to worsen prostate cancer.
+Hormone replacement therapy is another treatment option.
+However, it’s very controversial.
+Like performance-enhancing steroids, synthetic testosterone can have damaging side effects.
+For example, if you have prostate cancer, it may cause your cancer cells to grow.
 If your doctor suggests hormone replacement therapy, weigh all of the positives and negatives before making your decision.